Azure/terraform-azure-avm-res-appconfiguration-configurationstore/README.md

 ### <a name="input_data_plane_proxy"></a> [data\_plane\_proxy](#input\_data\_plane\_proxy)

-Description: An object describing the data plane proxy configuration.
+Description: An object describing the data plane proxy configuration (access to the data plane via Azure Resource Manager).
 This includes the following properties:

 - `authentication_mode` - The authentication mode for the data plane proxy.
-Possible values are `"Local"` and `"Pass-Thru"`.
+Possible values are `"Local"` and `"Pass-through"`.
 - `private_link_delegation` - The private link delegation setting for the data plane proxy.
 Possible values are `"Enabled"` and `"Disabled"`.

+If not specified, the default values are:

+- `authentication_mode` = `"Pass-through"` (This mode is recommended.
+Microsoft Entra ID will be passed from Azure Resource Manager to App Configuration for authorization.
+Proper authorization for both Azure App Configuration and Azure Resource Manager are required.)
+- `private_link_delegation` = `"Disabled"`

 Type: